Fansion/FunnyLife/README.md

 In addtion, I will choose to read [柳峰](http://book.douban.com/subject/25838708/) (implemented in a Java way) if time is convenient.
 Actually there are so much to learn to write good codes.

-Remarks
+NOTES
 ---------
-Personal data are replaced by xxxxxx.
+Personal data are replaced by XXX.
 CCJ(crawing scores) module is implemented mainly for the convenience of checking scores at [USTC](yjs.ustc.edu.cn/).
-Correlative modules are needed to run codes here, such as tesseract ocr, beautiful soup and so on.
+Correlative modules are needed to run codes above, such as tesseract ocr, 	beautiful soup and so on.
+Remember to check the log files to get these codes running, contact me if necessary.